surfman100/coding-documentation/database/database-recovery.md

 Enabled on the SQL server properties page.
-Use this of TSQL/Powershell. v2022 on, can include instance level objects, properties Active Secondary replicas: backup off the replica, read only access to replicas,
+Use this of TSQL/Powershell. v2022 on, can include instance level objects, properties Active Secondary replicas: backup off the replica, read only access to replicas, To bring up secondary replica use **restore with norecovery** to leave the DB non-operational

 | Type | Description | Specifics |